flux-framework/flux-operator/docs/getting_started/user-guide.md

 ## 1. Installing the Operator

+If you are trying this out on your own, here is a quick start to getting the operator installed on MiniKube (or similar).
+This assumes some experience with Kubernetes (or applying yaml configs) and using MiniKube or similar.
+More advanced users can try out the [Production](#production) install detailed below.

 ### Local or Development

-If you are trying this out on your own, here is a quick start to getting the operator installed on MiniKube (or similar).

-If you aren't starting from scratch, then you can use the code here to see how things work!
+You'll first want to clone the codebase.

 ```bash
 $ git clone https://github.com/flux-framework/flux-operator
 $ cd flux-operator
 ```

-First, start a cluster with minikube:
+And then start a cluster with minikube:

 ```bash
 $ minikube start